 Today, the Nuu-chah-nulth First Nation, whose ancestral, traditional territories encompass the entire biosphere reserve are actively involved in the sustainable new resource-based economy of eco-tourism.
 Since 1995, Clayoquot Wilderness Resort and the Nuu-chah-nulth First Nation of Ahousaht have grown a friendship-based partnership built on respect for each other and for the natural world.

 While it is true that this partnership affords guests unprecendented, sustainable access to the Clayoquot Sound Biosphere Reserve, its intrinsic value can be found in the systems and programs that govern resort operations at all levels.
-Including, a committment to education of guests and media from all over the world – in the value of the biosphere, the salmon forest eco-system, the importance of restoration of salmon habitat and re-population of native wild salmon species, of sustainable commercial and recreational fisheries, of green energy, of wild food systems, eating locally, micro economics, and so much more.
+Including, a commitment to education of guests and media from all over the world – in the value of the biosphere, the salmon forest eco-system, the importance of restoration of salmon habitat and re-population of native wild salmon species, of sustainable commercial and recreational fisheries, of green energy, of wild food systems, eating locally, micro economics, and so much more.

 The resort employs Ahousaht and local men and women, and, through various education-based naturalist and recreational offerings, contributes to the enhancement and global understanding of the Clayoquot Sound Biosphere Reserve Area.
 Since the Outpost opened in 2000, the Genovese Family Trust has invested over three million dollars in an Environmental Legacy Program that now focuses primarily on restoring salmon spawning habitat in the Bedwell River system, but has included raptor rehabilitation, Roosevelt Elk winter feeding (climate change has now rendered this unnecessary), a hydrophone research project with the Pacific Marine Science Centre to identify and track resident cetaceans, and motion-caption projects for local biologists studying black bear winter denning habits.